Gwendal-Debaussart/parpic/README.md

 Experiments are run using the different scripts in the `parpic/experiments` folder.
 The results are stored in the `table` folder.

+Methods and competitors are implemented in the `parpic/competitors` folder, with additional elements in `parpic/utils`.
+The vertex measures are implemented in the `parpic/vertex_measures` folder.

 ## License

 This code is licensed under the [MIT License](LICENSE) .